ding-lab/PE-CGS-pipeline/README.md

 This file will contain commands to remove all **finished and successfully completed** pipeline runs.
 If you have multiple runs in your run_list then only runs that finished and completed successfully will have files to be deleted inside `2.tidy_run.sh`.

-If you are performing a large number of runs it is usually a good idea to periodically run the above command to clean out intermediarry files, otherwise they may fill up memory in whatever directory you are using to execute your runs.
+If you are performing a large number of runs it is usually a good idea to periodically run the above command to clean out intermediary files, otherwise they may fill up memory in whatever directory you are using to execute your runs.

 To run `2.tidy_run.sh`, in a compute1 terminal not inside a running container run this script to delete large intermediary files.